fluxxcode/egui-file-dialog/README.md

   - Customize file and folder icons
   - Add custom quick access sections to the left sidebar
   - Customize keybindings used by the file dialog
+  - Add a custom UI to the file dialog in the right panel

 ## Example
 Detailed examples that can be run can be found in the [examples](https://github.com/fluxxcode/egui-file-dialog/tree/master/examples) folder.